mirnavazquez/RbiMs/README.md

 ## Quick install

-We are actively developing rbims, so for now it is not available at CRAN or Bioconductor, however you can access the development version from [GitHub](https://github.com/mirnavazquez/RbiMs).
+We are actively developing rbims, for now it is not available at CRAN or Bioconductor, however you can access the development version from [GitHub](https://github.com/mirnavazquez/RbiMs).

 In R terminal: